-- 3 If NRI is greater than the trailing 1-month of actual NRI (annualized), then reduce to actual NRI. - 4 You must assess any decline in NRI per Part II, Chapter 2: Valuation and Income, Section 202: Income Analysis, and adjust Underwritten NRI as required.
+3 If NRI is greater than the trailing 1-month of actual NRI (annualized), then reduce to actual NRI.
+4 You must assess any decline in NRI per Part II, Chapter 2: Valuation and Income, Section 203: Income Analysis, and adjust Underwritten NRI as required.

-CALCULATION OF OTHER INCOME

-6 PLUS Actual other income generated through ongoing operations.
+CALCULATION OF OTHER INCOME 6 PLUS Actual other income generated through ongoing operations.
 The income must: • be stable; • be common in the market; • exclude one-time extraordinary non-recurring items; and • be supported by prior years.
-You must assess the individual monthmonth's other income within the prior full-year operating statement or, at a minimum, an operating statement covering at least the trailing 6 months (annualized).
-If there are fluctuations, you may use other income that exceeds the trailing 3-month other income (annualized), as long asprovided it does not exceed the highest 1-month other income used in the trailing 3-month other income calculation.
+You must assess the individual month's other income within the prior full-year operating statement or, at a minimum, an operating statement covering at least the trailing 6 months (annualized).
+If there are fluctuations, you may use other income that exceeds the trailing 3-month other income (annualized), provided it does not exceed the highest 1-month other income used in the trailing 3-month other income calculation.
 7 PLUS For RV Sites with lease terms of 30 days or more, the lesser of • actual average net collections for the past 3 years, or • the current trailing 12-month RV Site rents, minus a 10% vacancy.
+5

-5 CALCL ILATION OF COMMERCIAL INCOME 6 8 PLUS Actual income from leased and occupied commercial space (and parking revenue for commercial spaces, if applicable) per Part II, Chapter 1: Attributes and Characteristics , Section 108: Commercial Leases.
+CAL 8 PLUS Actual income from leased and occupied commercial space per Part II, Chapter 1: Attributes and Characteristics, Section 109: Commercial Leases.
 9 PLUS Actual average RV Site rental income for RV Sites with lease terms of less than 30 days.
-10 PLUS Actual MH Site rental income for Manufactured Homes that predate the Manufactured Home HUD Code.
+10 PLUS Actual MH Site rental income for Manufactured Homes that predate the Manufactured Home HUD Code .
 11 MINUS 10% of the actual commercial space income (total of Items 8, 9, and 10).
 12 PLUS Commercial parking income (e.g., public parking) that does not exceed actual trailing 12-month collections.
-6
+6 than 20% 6 If net co of EGI, then reduce tal income for RV Sites with lease terms of 30 days or more is greater ce to 20% of EGI. is greater than 10% of EGI, then reduce to 10% of EGI.
+Additionally, ems 7 and 9 (less 10% vacancy) cannot exceed 20% of EGI.
+13 PLUS Laundry and, vending, parking, and all other income p Part II, Chapter 2: Valuation and Income, Section 203: Income Analysis.
+EQUALS EFFECTIVE GROSS INCOME (EGI) CAL CULATION OF OPERATING EXPENSES 14 MINUS Line-by-line stabilized operating expenses.
+Stabilized operating expenses are the expenses during normal ongoing Property operations, not affected by a • lease-up,